 What is Software Quality?

-Whenever the team delivers the product or application to their client, they have to be certain their product or application should be Bug-free, robust, delivered on time and within budget, most significantly meets requirements, and is maintainable.
+Whenever the team delivers the product or application to their client, it is imperative that they ensure that the product or application is bug-free, robust, delivered on time and within budget, most significantly meets requirements, and is easily maintained.

 Here are some more key aspects of quality that should be included: